Glowstudent777/Rust-Bot-Template/README.md

 # Gitpod Community Discord Bot

+This is a fork of the Gitpod Community Discord Bot that I'm attempting to strip down and modify to become a template.

 This repo contains the code that runs the Gitpod Community Discord Bot.

 Community contribuitions are welcome! 🧡 Please create an issue and open a Gitpod workspace from that context.